-- · Tweedy, Browne Global Value and Value Funds, managed by Tweedy, Browne Company LLC ("Tweedy, Browne"), a New York-based investment advisor that employs a value-oriented investment approach advocated by Benjamin Graham to invest in global and domestic securities; - · Third Avenue Value Funds, including the Third Avenue Value, Real Estate Value, Small Cap Value and International Value Funds, which are managed by Third Avenue Management LLC ("Third Avenue"), a New York-based investment advisor that employs a deep value approach to investing in equities, real estate and corporate debt securities; - · Brandywine, Brandywine Blue and Brandywine Advisors Funds, which are managed by Friess Associates, LLC ("Friess Associates"), a Delaware and Wyoming-based investment advisor that invests in growth equities through an intensive, bottom up research process; and - · Managers Funds and Managers AMG Funds, a complex of 32 funds for which Managers Investment Group LLC ("Managers") serves as the manager of managers, employing a search, selection and monitoring process to identify sub-advisors for the Managers Funds, and through Managers AMG Funds offering retail investors access to Affiliates' investment management services otherwise available only through Institutional separate accounts.
+- Tweedy, Browne Global Value and Value Funds, managed by Tweedy, Browne Company LLC ("Tweedy, Browne"), a New York-based investment advisor that employs a value-oriented investment approach advocated by Benjamin Graham to invest in global and domestic securities; - Third Avenue Value Funds, including the Third Avenue Value, Real Estate Value, Small Cap Value and International Value Funds, which are managed by Third Avenue Management LLC ("Third Avenue"), a New York-based investment advisor that employs a deep value approach to investing in equities, real estate and corporate debt securities; - Brandywine, Brandywine Blue and Brandywine Advisors Funds, which are managed by Friess Associates, LLC ("Friess Associates"), a Delaware and Wyoming-based investment advisor that invests in growth equities through an intensive, bottom up research process; and - Managers Funds and Managers AMG Funds, a complex of 32 funds for which Managers Investment Group LLC ("Managers") serves as the manager of managers, employing a search, selection and monitoring process to identify sub-advisors for the Managers Funds, and through Managers AMG Funds, offering retail investors access to Affiliates' investment management services otherwise available only through Institutional separate accounts.

-Utilizing Managers' distribution, sales and client service capabilities, Affiliates are provided access to the Mutual Fund distribution channel.
+Utilizing Managers' distribution, sales, client service and back-office capabilities, our Affiliates are provided access to the Mutual Fund distribution channel and wrap sponsor platforms.
 Managers offers Affiliates a single point of contact for retail intermediaries such as banks, brokerage firms and other sponsored platforms.
-Within this distribution channel, Managers is presently distributing over 40 mutual funds, including funds managed by nine Affiliates.
+Within this distribution channel, Managers is presently servicing and distributing approximately 40 mutual funds, including funds managed by eight Affiliates.